Elio

 Research interests

-Elio’s teaching and research engage with a range of interconnected themes, including interdisciplinarity and transdisciplinarity, science and society, STEAM education, emerging scientific knowledge and technologies, more-than-human design, planetary conversations, environmental education, and design dissent.
+Elio’s teaching and research engage with a range of interconnected themes, including interdisciplinarity and transdisciplinarity, science and society, STEAM education, emerging scientific knowledge and technologies, more-than-human design, planetary conversations, environmental humanities, and environmental education.

 PGR supervision interests

-Interdisciplinarity, transdisciplinarity, science and society, STEAM education, emerging scientific knowledge and technologies, more-than-human design, planetary conversations, environmental education, and design dissent.
+Interdisciplinarity, transdisciplinarity, science and society, STEAM education, emerging scientific knowledge and technologies, more-than-human design, planetary conversations, environmental education, and environmental humanities.